tracestrack/tracesmap.com/README.md

 as well as some commercial products like Mapbox Satellite Imagery and TomTom Traffic.

-# Roadmap
+# Features to think of

-Current goal is to refactor the codebase into react.
+1. Refactor the codebase
+2. Add another search provider
+3. More overpass integration
+4. More overlay integration

-# Build locally
+# Build and run

 `npm install && npm start`

+# API Keys

+The projects uses several paid service such as Mapbox and TomTom.
+All the keys are in the repository and available to use.
+Please do not abuse and we do rotate the keys periodically.